prasert05/mbbtk/GettingStarted_bioconda.md

 After create environment is finished, it will keep the metafile in `~/miniconda3/envs/`

-### Create an environment with a specific version of Python
+### Create an environment with a specific version of Python:
 ```sh
 # Create 'myenv' environment with a specific python 3.7 version
 $ conda create -n myenv python=3.7
 ```
-### Create an environment with a specific package
+### Create an environment with a specific package:
 ```sh
 # Install 'scipy' recipe within 'myenv' environment
 $ conda create -n myenv scipy
 ```

-### Create environment with a specific version of python and version of recipe
+### Create environment with a specific version of python and version of recipe:

 ```sh
 # create 'deepsig' environment with python 2.7 version, 'biopython' recipe version 1.72, 'tensorflow' recipe version 1.5.0 and 'keras' recipe version 2.2.4